avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 * Connect the USB to Serial port adapter from the PC to the board header (See TX, RX and GND labels in the reference image below.)
 * Connect the Jumper Wire
 * Connect the Ethernet cable from the board to you LAN switch/router
+* Connect the Micro HDMI cable to a monitor
+* Connect the the Webcam to a USB port on the board
 * Connect the USB-C cable to the board, but DON'T connect your PC yet

 Configure the DIP switches: